intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ####  Contact Information

-The following contact information are expected to part of a liaison statement:
+The following contact information are expected to be part of a liaison statement:

 From:
 : The statement will indicate from what body it originates; for